simonv3/take-action-skagway/pages/representatives.md

 * **Muslim Ban** Opposed the implementation of the muslim ban, though supports it in general "This temporary pause allows our nation to review its vetting process and begin addressing some of the many national security holes identified by those in our intelligence and counter-terrorism community."

+#### Bills

+* Introduced [HR-232](https://www.congress.gov/bill/115th-congress/house-bill/232?q=%7B%22search%22%3A%5B%22hr232%22%5D%7D&r=1) which would give parts of the Tongas National Forest to the state of Alaska to manage.

 ### AK Rep Sam Kito III

 State Capitol Room 403<br/>